ashbibiju021/gap2grow/README.md

-📘 Gap2Grow – ECE Skill Gap Career Roadmap
+# 📘 Gap2Grow – ECE Skill Gap Career Roadmap

-🚀 Overview
+## 🚀 Overview

-Gap2Grow is an interactive web application designed for Electronics and Communication Engineering (ECE) students to analyze their current skills and generate a personalized roadmap to achieve their dream job and company.
+**Gap2Grow** is an interactive web application designed for **Electronics and Communication Engineering (ECE) students** to analyze their current skills and generate a **personalized career roadmap** to achieve their dream job and company.

-The platform compares user skills with industry expectations and provides a step-by-step learning path to bridge the skill gap.
+The platform compares user skills with industry expectations and provides a **step-by-step learning path** to bridge the skill gap.

-🔗 Live Demo:
+🔗 **Live Demo:**
 https://6998eaec438edfc93ce6870b--courageous-sherbet-40a017.netlify.app/

+---

-🎯 Problem Statement
+## 🎯 Problem Statement

 ECE students often struggle to:

-Identify required skills for specific job roles
+- Identify required skills for specific job roles

-Understand company expectations
+- Understand company expectations

-Know what to learn next
+- Know what to learn next

-Plan a structured preparation path
+- Plan a structured preparation path

-Gap2Grow solves this by mapping current skills → role requirements → roadmap.
+**Gap2Grow** solves this by mapping:

+> Current Skills → Industry Requirements → Personalized Roadmap

+---

-💡 Solution
+## 💡 Solution

 Gap2Grow provides:

-✅ Dream job selection
+- Dream job selection
-✅ Dream company selection
+- Dream company selection
-✅ Current skill input
+- Current skill input
-✅ Skill comparison logic
+- Skill gap analysis
-✅ Personalized roadmap generation
+- Personalized roadmap generation
-✅ Guided step-by-step workflow
+- Guided step-by-step workflow

-The app collects user details and generates a roadmap after validating inputs across multiple steps.
+---

-🧭 How It Works
+## 🧭 How It Works

-1️⃣ Enter your Name
+1. Enter your **Name**
-2️⃣ Choose your Dream Job Role
+2. Choose your **Dream Job Role**
-3️⃣ Select your Dream Company
+3. Select your **Dream Company**
-4️⃣ Add your Existing Skills (optional)
+4. Add your **Existing Skills**
-5️⃣ Click Generate Roadmap
+5. Click **Generate Roadmap**

 The system then:

-Matches your skills with industry expectations

-Identifies missing skills

-Suggests a learning path

-🛠️ Tech Stack

-HTML – Page structure

-CSS – Styling and UI design

-JavaScript – Logic and roadmap generation

-Netlify – Deployment & hosting

-✨ Features

-🎓 ECE-focused career guidance

-📊 Skill gap analysis

-🧠 Smart roadmap generation

-🖥️ Clean interactive UI

-⚡ Lightweight and fast

-📂 Project Structure (example)
-Gap2Grow/
-│── index.html
-│── style.css
-│── script.js
-│── assets/
-│── README.md
-🌱 Future Improvements

-🔐 User login & saved progress

-🤖 AI-powered skill suggestions

-📈 Resume & portfolio builder

-🏢 More companies and job roles

-📊 Progress tracking dashboard

-👩‍💻 Team

-MindSpark

-Ashbi Biju – College of Engineering, Kalloopara

-Hana Nazar – College of Engineering, Kalloopara

-📜 Inspiration

-“Yesterday is history, tomorrow is a mystery, but today is a gift.”
-— Master Oogway, Kung Fu Panda

-Start building your future today with Gap2Grow 🚀
+- Matches your skills with industry expectations
+- Identifies missing skills
+- Suggests a structured learning roadmap

+---

+## 🛠️ Tech Stack

+- **HTML** – Structure
+- **CSS** – Styling
+- **JavaScript** – Logic & roadmap generation
+- **Netlify** – Deployment

+---

+## ✨ Features

+- 🎓 ECE-focused career guidance
+- 📊 Skill gap analysis
+- 🧠 Smart roadmap generation
+- 🖥️ Clean interactive UI
+- ⚡ Lightweight and fast

+---

+---

+## 🌱 Future Improvements

+- 🔐 User login & saved progress
+- 🤖 AI-powered skill suggestions
+- 📄 Resume & portfolio builder
+- 🏢 More companies and job roles
+- 📊 Progress tracking dashboard

+---

+## 👩‍💻 Team – MindSpark

+- **Ashbi Biju**
+- **Hana Nazar**

+College of Engineering, Kalloopara

+---

+## 📜 Inspiration

+> “Yesterday is history, tomorrow is a mystery, but today is a gift.”
+> — Master Oogway, *Kung Fu Panda*

+---

+## ⭐ Support

+If you like this project, consider giving it a **star ⭐ on GitHub**.